Close

 Monitoring, Evaluation and Improvement

 The role of the leader in monitoring pupils' outcomes is to audit teachers’ judgements via book looks as well as ensuring breadth and depth of curriculum through book looks, learning walks, learning talks (with pupils) and lesson observations.
 Strengths and areas for development are identified and actions shared with staff then reviewed to assess impact.
 Book looks are done collectively in staff/SLT meetings and then collated by the leader.
-The subject leader action plan and monitoring evidence is kept in the monitoring file and evidence is gathered and celebrated in the English portfolio.

-Please click here for an overview of our English curriculum.
+Please click here for an overview of our English curriculum

 Oracy